Hosea Gear: Rugby career

 He currently holds the record for most tries in a provincial season with 14 in the 2008 Air New Zealand Cup.
 He has played for the New Zealand Maori.
 After his outstanding performance for Wellington in the 2008 Air New Zealand Cup, he was chosen for the All Blacks to tour Hong Kong and Europe on 26 October 2008 and made his debut against Australia in the Bledisloe Cup on 1 November.
 In 2010 Gear made his Rugby Sevens debut in the 2010 Commonwealth Games for New Zealand and was chosen for the All Blacks end of year tour.
 After an injury to Cory Jane, Gear was given a starting spot against England, a game in which he scored the first try.
 The following week vs Scotland Gear once again scored the first try and then went on later to score another in the All Blacks 49–3 win.
 Again Gear scored the first Try in the All Blacks vs Wales game, also going on to score another to top off a great international year.

 Gear initially narrowly missed selection to the New Zealand squad for the 2011 Rugby World Cup.
-However, after a string of injuries to the All Black's squad, Gear was called up prior to the semi final match against the Wallabies.
+However, after a string of injuries to the All Black's squad, Gear was called up prior to the semi-final match against the Wallabies.
 He was not named in the twenty-two man team to play the match.
 He received a World Cup winner's medal after the final which New Zealand won 8–7, but he was not in the match-day 22.

 Hosea Gear ended his rugby career when he transitioned from a player-coach to first XV coach for East Coast in late 2021.
-He also coached Ngati Porou East Coast rugby team.
+He also coached the Ngati Porou East Coast rugby team.